List of minor Scottish Cup entrants (1873–1894): History

 Burnside (Partick) F.C. was formed in Partick, Glasgow, in 1878, out of a cricket club.
 It entered the 1878–79 Scottish Cup and was the lucky club in the Glasgow section to receive a bye into the second round, where it was drawn to visit Alexandra Athletic; the A.A.C. won 3–0, Burnside not even managing a shot.

 The club does not seem to have played another senior match; drawn to face Ailsa in the 1879–80 Scottish Cup, the Scottish FA recorded that the club had dissolved.
 There was one more recorded match for a Burnside (Partick) club, being a defeat at Moffat in January 1881, although this probably refers to a separate club.
 The club was not related to a club from Paisley of the same name which existed in the 1880s.

 Colours

-The club wore royal blue and scarlet jerseys, blue knickers, and stockings of any colour.
+The club wore royal blue and scarlet jerseys, blue serge knickers, and stockings of any colour.